 If you are considering a property for development, please contact Regional planning staff before submitting an application.
 They can tell you what information, including any special studies, you will need to provide, and whether your proposal complies with the relevant Provincial and Regional policies, legislation and regulations or if further review as to its suitability is necessary.
-See Greenfield and Reurbanization Area map for geographic coverage of Development Planning.
+Please contact the appropriate development planner for your area.

 You can also find information below about:

 All applications for Plans of Subdivision or Condominium must include copies of the Plan in the following formats: